hadrienvinay/Reversi/README.md

 # Group Arnaud Goguel, Flavien Pechere, Hadrien Vinay

 In this document, we can find two versions of our project :
-	one offline part where you can play with a graphical interactions with allegro 4.2 one online part where we are the game player: we connect to the server
+	one offline part where you can play with a graphical interactions with allegro 4.2 (ReversiProject) one online part where we are the game player: (ServerProject) we connect to the server
 		we receive and send message
 		we display the matrix we received